Caleb-T-Barton/startup/README.md

 ## Startup Javascript Lesson Learned
 * Plan out how you will organize your code and what operations you will need.
-Objects need to be thought out in detail, explaining how they will be manipulated, stored, etc.
+Objects need to be thought out in detail, explaining how they will be manipulated, stored, etc. This will save you the headache.